otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ## High Level Overview

-The OTRv4 Prekey Server specification defines a way by which parties can publish, store and retrieve prekey messages from an untrusted server.
+The OTRv4 Prekey Server specification defines a way by which parties can publish, store and retrieve prekey messages from an untrusted Prekey Server.
 A Prekey message contains the publisher's User Profile, the publisher's Prekey Profile and two one-time use ephemeral public prekey values, as defined in the OTRv4 specification [\[1\]](#references).
 These prekey messages are used for starting offline conversations.

 In order to perform offline conversations, OTRv4 specification defines a non-interactive DAKE.
 This protocol is derived from the XZDH protocol.
-It begins when Alice, who wants to initiate an offline conversation with Bob, asks an untrusted prekey server for Bob's prekey messages.
-These prekey messages have previously been stored in the prekey server by Bob.
+It begins when Alice, who wants to initiate an offline conversation with Bob, asks an untrusted Prekey Server for Bob's prekey messages.
+These prekey messages have previously been stored in the Prekey Server by Bob.

-This document aims to describe how the untrusted prekey server can be used to securely publish, store and retrieve prekey messages.
+This document aims to describe how the untrusted Prekey Server can be used to securely publish, store and retrieve prekey messages.

 ## Assumptions